gersusa/SCOPF-papers/README.md

 - TimeLimit:  Is the available time in seconds to get a solution of SCOPF in the base case.
 - Scoring Method: 1 for a real time approach, 2 for a extended time approach.

 A parpool must be created to improve the algorithm performance.
 The number of workers is a fundamental factor tho achieve a  good solution in the time "TimeLimit".
-If you need a good response and you have few workers and a great contingencies number you should consider a good TimeLimit.
+If you need a good response and you have few workers and a great contingencies number you should consider a large "TimeLimit".

 ```
                            _ _ _ _ _ _ _ _ _ _ _ _ _ _  _